The mind behind La Merenda converts an old Walker's Point firehouse into a reason to get out of bed in the morning.

 Engine Company is settling in.
 With Sandroni cooking three days a week (as of November), the kitchen is toeing the line, keeping order when the wait is crazy – an hour-plus on the weekends.
 La Merenda established relationships with Wisconsin farms.
-The same goes for Engine Company, whose menu uses eggs from Jeff-Leen and Three Brothers farms, and pork (for house-smoked bacon and sausage) from Maple Creek Farms.
-The weekend menu is a little thicker in the midsection, and included (in the fall) homemade cinnamon rolls ($4.50 each) and s’mores pancakes with chocolate ganache and marshmallow fluff ($8).
+The same goes for Engine Company, whose menu bacon and uses eggs from Jeff-Leen and Three Brothers farms, and pork (for house-smoked sausage) from Maple Creek Farms.
+The weekend menu is a little thicker in the midsection, and included (in the fall of 2014) homemade cinnamon rolls ($4.50 each) and s’mores pancakes with chocolate ganache and marshmallow fluff ($8).
 They brought the dining room’s aroma level up – way up.
 (Milwaukee’s Troubadour Bakery supplies the croissants, brioche and breads served here.)

 More plates with the boundary-extending La Merenda spirit are on their way.
 One is a Filipino dish featuring longanisa sausage (similar to chorizo) and vegetable fried rice capped with a fried egg.
 Another is Chinese scrambled eggs cooked up in a wok with soy sauce and tomatoes.